** With special thanks to Feminist Kidzine ‘Raise some hell’ for loaning us their words and wisdom…

 Un peut sexiste?

 We think so… The main crime that the witches were accused of committing is that of being a woman, and a woman with healing knowledge, at that.
 Herbalism meant that poorer people could heal themselves for free, and meant that women (who were banned from studying/working as doctors) could also be involved.
-When learning about the history of witches, you are learning about the beginnings of institutional sexism itself and the beginnings of the patriarchal system that governs us today.
 Over 7 million women and children are estimated to have been murdered in Europe alone, in the most hideous ways imaginable, over a period of hundreds of years!
-This is an important part of women’s history, and important in understanding how we live today.
+This is an important part of women’s history.
 The witch-hunts were deeply political, religious and yeah – sexist to the core.
 La Bouche will be thinking about the ladies behind the broomsticks and cauldrons tonight.